LibrariesHacked/librarieshacked-web-content/articles/connectingdata.md

 - query different systems and platforms to extract the data.
 - keep those exports up to date

-Despite holding this wealth of information, the systems will rarely be *linked together* in any way, despite all the data being related.
+Despite holding this wealth of information, the systems will rarely be **linked** in any way, despite all the data being related.
 Those registered to vote will also be on the council tax and benefits systems, and the CRM system, and the library system.
 Their house will be a registered property which will be on waste and recycling collection routes.
 They will be a member of a council ward, which will have specific health data, which could be linked to relevant air quality monitors, or directly linked to council spend in that area.

 ## the cost of opening up data
 Unfortunately, any question asked of a council that involves data from more than one system will likely prove a challenge (and be expensive) to answer - because those systems will be made by a variety of suppliers with a mix of technologies and database systems (sql server, oracle, access, *excel!*), and even hosted on different operating systems.